AmigaMaster/Simple-Game-Solutions/solutions/O/Old Skies-EN.md

     3. Dorm
 - LOOK AT photograph
   - **NOTE:** `84`
-- USE telephone (Location: Two World Trade Center, Winera)
+- USE telephone (Location: World Trade Center, Winera)
 - ARCHIVE:
   - SEARCH Winera
 - LOOK AT sketches (Location: Washington Square Park)
+- >**ACHIEVEMENT:** Never Forget
+  >- While the game is started, change your system time to 11th September and walk to the Two World Trade Center location.

 #### 15.1.4.
 Two World Trade Center